Major Terry, 9 Nov 1891. United States, Bureau of Land Management. Alabama, Homestead and Cash Entry Patents, Pre-1908.

 March 17, 1899- Elba, Alabama

-Born into slavery around 1840 in Georgia, Major Terry gained his freedom from J.H.
-Terry as a young man with the passage of the 13th Amendment.
-Within a few years, Terry and his wife Caroline moved their family to southern Alabama, where they built a large family and a successful life.
+Born into slavery around 1840 in Georgia, Major Terry gained his freedom as a young man with the passage of the 13th Amendment.
+Over the coming decades, Terry and his wife Caroline raised a large family and a built a successful life in southern Alabama.
 Although illiterate, Terry managed to purchase eighty acres of his own land, a difficult feat for many African Americans during Jim Crow, raised at least nine children, and began welcoming grandchildren.
 In the summer of 1897, however, Major “Mage” Terry was accused of a brutal crime, nearly lynched, tried, and then publicly executed in March 1899.

 During the night of July 12, 1897, Mrs. Mary Vann Thomas’ children allegedly found her in her bed assaulted, beaten, killed, and set on fire.
 The community immediately turned its suspicion on Major Terry, who lived nearby and openly admitted having spent the evening with the white Thomas family, described in court records as belonging to the “poor, laboring class of persons.”
 Terry often came to the Thomas’s house to help with chores, and frequently brought them milk, as he had on the evening before Mrs. Thomas death.